What Exactly Is Aggravated Unlicensed Operation in New York?

 Aggravated Unlicensed Operation (AUO) in the First Degree

-AUO in the first degree is a very weighty charge and a class E felony.
+AUO in the first degree is the most serious of the AUO charges and is considered a class E felony.
 It occurs when:

 - You commit an AUO in the second degree while under the influence of drugs or alcohol